open-nest-africa/community/README.md

 # 🌍 OpenNest-Africa Community

-**OpenNest-Africa** is a global community rooted in collaboration, impact, and open growth.
-Founded by Africans, open to the world — we build together, learn together, and grow together.
+**OpenNest-Africa** is a global community rooted in collaboration, impact, and open growth. **Founded by Africans, open to the world, we build together, learn together, and grow together.**

 ---

 ## What is OpenNest-Africa?

-We are a community that exists to:
+OpenNest-Africa is a community that exists to:

-- Provide space for collaboration on open-source and community-driven projects
+- Provide a free, welcoming space for beginners to contribute to open source in a clear and direct way.

-- Support creators, maintainers, contributors, and learners across borders
+- Create accessible, beginner-friendly resources for anyone, regardless of background, to get involved in open source.

-- Make knowledge sharing, mentorship, and co-creation accessible to all
+- Make knowledge-sharing, mentorship, and co-creation available and approachable for all.

 This is not just a community — it's a nest.
 A place where ideas are nurtured, people are empowered, and growth is intentional.

 ---